yuzhen3301/DBD/README.md

 # DBD
-A public database about deadlocks in big data systems
+A public database on deadlocks in big data systems